peter-evans/kdef/docs/docs/install.md

 ## Updating

 !!! important
-    Until kdef reaches `v1.0.0` and is considered stable there could be breaking changes in minor releases.
+    Until kdef reaches `v1.0.0` and is considered stable, there could be breaking changes in minor releases.
 Make sure to check the [release](https://github.com/peter-evans/kdef/releases) notes before updating.